-About El Nido
+About El Nido Family Centers

 El Nido works across Los Angeles to protect children, provide educational enrichment, and lift families out of poverty.
 El Nido (the Nest) was founded in 1925 by the National Council of Jewish Women to provide meals and respite care to undernourished and neglected girls.
 In the 1960s, the organization expanded to include residential shelters, and offered guidance for abused, abandoned and runaway girls.
 By 1979, El Nido became formally independent and had grown to include both boys and girls.
 As the incidence of child abuse, school failure, youth crime and teen pregnancy increased, El Nido’s focus evolved to community-based prevention and early intervention.
 Today, services are provided at schools, homes, and centers across Los Angeles County.